7.1 Patient Access & Charge Capture

 Quick Answer: Patient access is the registration and verification stage of the revenue cycle.
 Industry studies attribute roughly half of all claim denials to front-end errors — wrong demographics, expired coverage, or missing authorization.
 Fixing these issues at registration is far cheaper than appealing a denial later.

 The revenue cycle begins before a patient is even seen.
-Patient access (sometimes called front-end registration) collects the data every downstream billing step depends on.
-A single transposed policy number or an outdated insurance plan can turn into a denied claim, a delayed payment, and an unhappy patient.
+Patient access (front-end registration) collects the data every downstream billing step depends on.
+A single transposed policy number, an outdated plan, or a misspelled last name can become a rejected claim, a delayed payment, and an unhappy patient.
+The Certified Professional Biller (CPB) exam — 135 questions, 4 hours, 70% to pass — repeatedly tests these front-end concepts because they prevent denials at the cheapest possible point.

 Registration Data

-At registration the biller or front-desk staff must capture:
+At registration the biller or front-desk staff must capture and verify:

-• Demographics — legal name, date of birth, sex, address, and contact information that must exactly match the payer's records.
+• Demographics — legal name, date of birth, sex, address, and phone, all matching the payer's enrollment record exactly.

-• Guarantor — the person financially responsible for the account (often the patient, but a parent for a minor).
+• Guarantor — the person financially responsible (often the patient; a parent for a minor; a spouse for a dependent).

-• Insurance details — payer name, plan, member ID, group number, and the relationship of the patient to the subscriber.
+• Insurance details — payer name, plan, member ID, group number, and the patient's relationship to the subscriber (self, spouse, child, other).

-The Master Patient Index (MPI) is the facility's authoritative list of every patient and their unique medical record number.
-A clean MPI prevents duplicate records (the same patient entered twice) and overlays (two patients merged into one record) — both of which scramble billing and clinical data.
+The Master Patient Index (MPI) is the facility's authoritative list of every patient and their unique medical record number (MRN).
+A clean MPI prevents duplicate records (one patient entered twice) and overlays (two patients merged into one record) — both scramble clinical and billing data and trigger denials.

 Eligibility Verification: 270/271

-Electronic eligibility verification uses two paired HIPAA transactions:
+Electronic eligibility verification uses two paired HIPAA X12 transactions:

 TransactionDirectionPurpose